 Lady Lynda Finds Her Niche

 Lady Lynda forlornly thought of how she missed lecturing the young women of the charm school for wayward girls.
 She felt a tinge of melancholy thinking of how her learned words of wisdom would never be heard by those dear grateful young men of Mr. Pequots Reform School for Dastardly Bastards.
 She sighed as she pondered how her male charges , how some of them would always be bastards in the literal sense but they were now dastardly no more.
 Conversely the girls were now refined young women.
-Both grads were ready to take their place in the civilized world.
-She turned those bestial boys into if not perfect gentlemen, ready to be in polite society.
-It was a dim chance that the female students would ignorantly blather away at vulgar nonsense.
+Both graduates were ready to take their place in the civilized world.
+She turned those bestial boys into if not perfect gentlemen, ready for civil society.
+It was a dim chance t the female students would ignorantly blather away at vulgar nonsense.
 Lady Lynda felt a warm feeling in the cockles of her heart.
-Her mood was decidedly blithe as she reflected on how her woman friend and her dramatically changed such unfortunate wretch’s lives so significantly for the better.
+Her mood was decidedly blithe as she reflected on how her woman friend Auntie Carol and her dramatically changed such unfortunate wretch’s lives significantly for the better.

-Auntie Carol’s faithful colleague was feeling a sense of emptiness in her life.
-Yes the student of both schools could get a bit unruly she admitted to herself.
-She recalled bemusedly the time when…The woman reluctantly remembered how it was a challenge to to put it mildly to gain their respect.
-It was like getting a Kosher Rabbi to eat a Ham and Cheese sandwich.
+Auntie Carol’s faithful colleague was feeling a sense of emptiness.
+Yes the student of both schools could get a bit unruly she admitted. .Mrs Seymour Toze reluctantly remembered how it was a challenge to gain their respect.
+It was like getting an Orthodox Rabbi to eat a Ham and Cheese sandwich.
 In a way she couldn’t blame them as she tried to see how she and Auntie Carol were initially perceived from their perspective.
 Two dowdy fuddy duddy middle aged woman who if the girl’s vocabulary was sophisticated enough would of seen them as dowagers.
 Yet from her perspective, she was a lady and a sophisticated, cultured one at that.